-48. Input taxes incurred in managing the general insurance or general takaful fund, which is attributable to the issuance of the general insurance or general takaful contract, are claimable.
+56. Input taxes incurred in managing the general insurance or general takaful fund, which is attributable to the issuance of the general insurance or general takaful contract, are claimable.

-- 49. Outsourcing Activities - Examples of activities commonly outsourced by insurer/takaful operators are as follows: - Claims handling service provided as part of an outsourcing contract for back-office functions such as settlement of claims and claims subrogation recoveries; - Premium administration such as collection of premiums
+57. Outsourcing Activities

-- Marketing and customer services - Information Technology (IT) services - Investments/fund management such as custodian services, credit control, property management, management of financial & operational risks - Accounting and internal audit - Technical consultancy services - General administration such as corporate services, agency administration, human resources, data processing, document processing - Online e-Cover portal services, auto assist programme and marine portal web. - (b) For taxable supplies outsourced by an insurer/takaful operator, he will be charged GST at a standard rate and full ITC is recoverable if his supplies are wholly general insurance.
+- (a) Examples of activities commonly outsourced by insurer/takaful operators are as follows: - (i) Claims handling service provided as part of an outsourcing contract for back-office functions such as settlement of claims and claims subrogation recoveries; - (ii) Premium administration such as collection of premiums - (iii) Marketing and customer services - (iv) Information Technology (IT) services - (v) Investments/fund management such as custodian services, credit control, property management, management of financial & operational risks - (vi) Accounting and internal audit - (vii) Technical consultancy services - (viii) General administration such as corporate services, agency administration, human resources, data processing, document processing - (ix) Online e-Cover portal services, auto assist programme and marine portal web. - (b) For taxable supplies outsourced by an insurer/takaful operator, he will be charged GST at a standard rate and full ITC is recoverable if his supplies are wholly general insurance.
 However, he must apply the apportionment rule if he is a mixed supplier (life and general).

-50. Where an insurer/takaful operator supplies both life insurance and general insurance, his is not entitled to input tax credit in relation to provision of loan and investment related transactions where he earns some kind of an interest income or an investment income.
+58. Where an insurer/takaful operator supplies both life insurance and general insurance, he is not entitled to input tax credit in relation to provision of loan and investment related transactions where he earns some kind of an interest income or an investment income.
 Such transactions are exempt supplies.